filecoin-project/lily/schemas/README.md

 Each major version of the database schema is contained in its own Go package in a subdirectory prefixed with `v`, for example `v0`, `v1`, `v2` etc.

 This package must export a string variable called `Base` which contains the base sql that is executed when the schema is being created initially.
-The package must also register its major version number by calling `schemas.RegisterSchema` which allows Visor to detect the most recent schema available.
+The package must also register its major version number by calling `schemas.RegisterSchema` which allows Lily to detect the most recent schema available.

 Additionally the package may contain migration scripts for applying patches onto the base schema over time.
 The migration scripts are registered